 Business Associations II

-From Intel to Citigroup to Nike, publicly held companies are a key feature of the U.S. business landscape.
+From Nike to Intel to Umpqua Bank, publicly held companies are a key feature of the business landscape in the Pacific Northwest and across the United States.
 This course surveys the basics of the law of the public corporation, giving students an introduction to several issues likely to be encountered when representing such companies or their shareholders or other constituencies.
-Topics covered include the purpose and goals of the corporation; the roles of the directors, officers, and shareholders in corporate governance; federal proxy regulation; the duties of corporate fiduciaries; securities fraud and insider trading; and mergers and acquisitions.
-Attention is given to recent high-profile corporate failures and reform initiatives inspired by them, including the Sarbanes-Oxley Act and the Dodd-Frank Act.
+Topics covered include the roles of the directors, officers, and shareholders in corporate governance; federal proxy regulation; the duties of corporate fiduciaries; securities fraud and insider trading; and mergers and acquisitions.
+Attention is given to recent corporate failures and the reform initiatives inspired by them, including the Sarbanes-Oxley Act and the Dodd-Frank Act.
 Current events implicating issues covered in the course are also discussed.

 Prerequisite: Business Associations I